maximilien/weave-mcp/README.md

 - `list_documents` - List documents in a collection with pagination
 - `create_document` - Create a new document in a collection
 - `get_document` - Retrieve a specific document by ID
+- `update_document` - Update a document's content or metadata
 - `delete_document` - Delete a document from a collection
 - `count_documents` - Count documents in a collection